pquinter/fisim/README.md

 A framework to explicitly simulate personal finances over time, including revenues, expenses, assets, and events (e.g. buying a house, or quitting your job), automatically accounting for US taxes, inflation, and asset growth.

+Simulations are based on US tax law, and calculations are performed on a year-by-year basis.

 ## Installation

 Clone the repository and install with pip: